 We will pay the reasonable costs of architects, surveyors and legal fees when damage or loss occurs.
 We will pay up to 10% of your buildings sum insured.

-After significant event like floods, sometimes local councils will impose new regulations and safety standards for at risk areas.
+After significant events like floods, local councils might impose new regulations and safety standards for ‘at risk’ areas.
 New regulations may also have been introduced since your home was initially built, for example, slab heights.